 - Spend less time debugging, optimizing and re-writing code.

 - Your software will run faster with the same hardware (cheaper to scale).

-- Your programs might be used to aid discoveries that save millions of lives.
+- Your programs might be used to aid discoveries that save lives (maybe?).

 Without further ado, let’s step up our game!